 In women with pre-existing hypertriglyceridemia, estrogen therapy may be associated with elevations of plasma triglycerides leading to pancreatitis.
 Discontinue estradiol and progesterone capsules if pancreatitis occurs.

 Estrogens may be poorly metabolized in women with hepatic impairment.
-Exercise caution in any women with a history of cholestatic jaundice associated with past estrogen use or with pregnancy.
+Exercise caution in any woman with a history of cholestatic jaundice associated with past estrogen use or with pregnancy.
 In the case of recurrence of cholestatic jaundice, discontinue estradiol and progesterone capsules.

 Estrogen administration leads to increased thyroid-binding globulin (TBG) levels.
 Women with normal thyroid function can compensate for the increased TBG by making more thyroid hormone, thus maintaining free T4 and T3 serum concentrations in the normal range.
 Women dependent on thyroid hormone replacement therapy who are also receiving estrogens may require increased doses of their thyroid replacement therapy.
-Monitor thyroid function in these women during the treatment with estradiol and progesterone capsules to maintain their free thyroid hormone levels in an acceptable range.
+Monitor thyroid function in these women during treatment with estradiol and progesterone capsules to maintain their free thyroid hormone levels in an acceptable range.

 Estrogens plus progestogens may cause some degree of fluid retention.
-Monitor any woman with a condition(s) that might predispose her fluid retention, such as a cardiac or renal impairment.
+Monitor any woman with a condition(s) that might predispose her to fluid retention, such as cardiac or renal impairment.
 Discontinue estrogen plus progestogen therapy, including estradiol and progesterone capsules, with evidence of medically concerning fluid retention.

 Estrogen-induced hypocalcemia may occur in women with hypoparathyroidism.
 Consider whether the benefits of estrogen therapy, including estradiol and progesterone capsules, outweigh the risks in such women.